 Statewide adoption is just the first step toward code compliance in Texas.
-Because Texas is a home rule state, each local jurisdiction has to adopt the code by ordinance and provide enforcement.
-In the unincorporated areas of counties, builders are still responsible for meeting the requirements of the codes even though the counties do not have enforcement authority.
+Because Texas is a home rule state, each municipality has to adopt the code by ordinance and provide enforcement.

 Before adopting a new ordinance it is important to remember to involve stakeholders in the review process, create fact sheets for policy makers and to have an idea of what reactions to expect from stakeholders.